 3 Harry Levin, Jerusalem Embattled.
 A Diary of the City under Siege, London, Cassel, 1997.
 4 Written evidence from his granddaughter Rachel Bonaventura Snir to the author, 13 February 2019.

-the founding fathers of Israel.
-He enrolled at the Hebrew University, studying history, and between 1952 and 1961 he obtained various qualifications including a PhD, while working as a bookbinder at the National Library.
+history, and between 1952 and 1961 he obtained various qualifications including a PhD, while working as a bookbinder at the National Library.